You are here:Home - Support - Print Quality Troubleshooting Guide

 In some cases, you may find that you have better luck changing the size of the plastic that is extruded from the nozzle.
 For example, if you were printing a 1.0mm thick wall, you could achieve a fast and strong print if your nozzle was setup to create a 0.5mm extrusion.
 This works best for parts that have fairly consistent wall thicknesses.
 You can adjust the extrusion width that the software creates by clicking “Edit Process Settings” and selecting the Extruders tab.
 Choose a manual extrusion width and enter a value of your choosing.

-The first and most obvious option is to redesign the part so that it only includes features that are larger than your nozzle diameter.
+If you are still having issues printing these thin features, another option is to redesign the part so that it only includes features that are larger than your nozzle diameter.
 This typically involves editing the 3D model in the original CAD package to modify the size of the small features.
 Once you have thickened the small features, you can re-import the model into Simplify3D to verify that your printer is capable of reproducing the 3D shape you created.
-If the features are visible in the Preview Mode, then the printer will be capable of reproducing the revised features.

 In many cases, you are not able to modify the original 3D model.
 For example, it may be a part that someone else designed or one that you downloaded from the internet.
 In this case, you may want to consider obtaining a second nozzle for your 3D printer that allows it to print smaller features.
 Many printer have a removable nozzle tip, which makes these aftermarket adjustments quite easy.
 For example, many users purchase a 0.3mm nozzle as well as a 0.5mm nozzle to provide two options.
 Consult your printer manufacturer for exact instructions on how to install a smaller nozzle tip size.